Skip to main content

 By road: There are OSRTC (Odisha State Road Transport Corporation) bus as well as private buses from the bus station near Gundicha temple.
 The buses ply frequently.

-About Jagannath temple
+About Sri Jagannath temple

 Jagannath temple dates back to 12th century CE (Common Era).
 It is one of the chardhams and hence is heavily crowded with devotees round the year.
 The colorfully and artistically sculpted huge wooden idols of Jagannath, His elder brother Balabhadra and Subhadra Devi are seated on an elevated platform (mandap) inside the grabha griha.